superfaceai/docs/docs/guides/use-in-app.md

 ### Set necessary environment variables

-For apps running the use cases that require authentication, you'll typically want to supply the providers' API keys via environment variables.
+For apps running capabilities that require authentication, you'll typically want to supply the providers' API keys via environment variables.

 If `.env` is available, it should have the expected variables predefined.
 You can them simply fill in the values.
 Then install [`dotenv`](https://www.npmjs.com/package/dotenv) package that will load the `.env` file for you.